halujeff5/TanzanianWaterWellCrisis/README.md

 ## Data Cleaning / Preprocessing

+## EDA

 ## Modelling
-The top performing model was Random Forest which had a 78-79% F1/Precision Score.
+The top performing model was Random Forest with Recursive Feature Elimination and Cross Validation (RFECV) which had a 78-79% F1/Precision Score.
 We wanted to minimize false positives (saying the well is working when it is not) so actual broken wells were being repaired.
 Through feature importances, the age of the well was the biggest factor in determining the well status.